Steam demo available

 What kind of game is it?

-A painting collection that behaves like a game.
+A curated painting collection that behaves like a game.

 Classic paintings as puzzle boards